memlab/swing-shortcut-manager/README.md

-# keyboard-manager #
+# swing-keyboard-manager #

-This is a generic key binding manager for Java Swing.
+This is a reusable keyboard shortcut manager for Java Swing.